aws-samples/aws-cdk-intro-workshop/workshop/content/english/70-construct-hub/100-internal-construct-hub/_index.md

 There are typically 3 types of users who will leverage the Internal Construct Hub in some way:

-1. Construct Hub Consumers - Developers who will navigate to the Internal Construct Hub looking for helpful CDK constructs
+1. Internal Construct Hub Administrators - These individuals are responsible for managing the Internal Construct Hub and the pipeline that deploys constructs to it.

-2. Construct Hub Producers - Developers who publish constructs to the Internal Construct Hub
+2. Internal Construct Hub Producers - Developers who publish constructs to the Internal Construct Hub

-3. Construct Hub Administrators - These individuals are responsible for managing the overall pipeline that deploys constructs to the Internal Construct Hub
+3. Internal Construct Hub Consumers - Developers who will navigate to the Internal Construct Hub looking for helpful CDK constructs

 The upcoming sections are mapped to the needs of these types of users.
-In the next section, you'll start by deploying the front-end for the Internal Construct Hub (The box labeled "Internal ConstructHub").
+In the next section, we'll go through some initial setup before deploying the front-end of the Internal Construct Hub (The box labeled "Internal ConstructHub").